On the topology of the limit sets of non-autonomous iterated function systems: Introduction and the main theorems

 Finally, Section \ref{sec:ex} applies this theory to non-autonomous fractal squares and their higher-dimensional analogs.
-Definition \ref{ex:fracSq} introduces a $d$-dimensional fractal cube obtained by equally subdividing each $x_k$-coordinate axis into $n_k$ parts.
-Throughout Section \ref{sec:ex}, we deal with non-autonomous IFSs made from this.
-We consider random systems formed by removing $r$ of the small cubes at each iteration.
-The following theorem summarizes the connectedness and homology of the resulting limit set $J$:
+Definition~\ref{ex:fracSq} introduces a class of $d$-dimensional fractal cubes constructed by subdividing the $x_k$-coordinate direction into $n_k$ equal parts for each $k=1,\ldots,d$.
+More precisely, at each iteration, we randomly remove $r$ of the resulting small cubes and retain the maps corresponding to the remaining cubes.
+Throughout Section~\ref{sec:ex}, we study non-autonomous IFSs arising from this construction.